AdrianBZG/adrianbzg.github.io/_pages/about.md

 Welcome to my website!

 **Background:**
-I'm a Senior Research Scientist at [Microsoft](https://www.microsoft.com/applied-sciences/people/adrian-bazaga).
-My current focus is on end-to-end frontier Small Language Model (SLM) development and research, covering the entire stack of data preparation → pretraining → mid-training → post-training → evaluation, as well as shipping agentic experiences directly on user devices for millions of users at global scale.
+Hi, I'm Adrián, a Senior Research Scientist at [Microsoft](https://www.microsoft.com/applied-sciences/people/adrian-bazaga).
+I'm an established researcher with significant experience in model pre-training, post-training, reasoning, test-time scaling, tool-use, alignment, agents, LLM research, as well as reinforcement learning.
+Currently, I'm leading end-to-end frontier Language Model (small and large) development and research at Microsoft, covering the entire stack of data preparation → pretraining → mid-training → post-training → evaluation, as well as shipping agentic experiences directly on user devices for millions of users at global scale.

 I'm a core contributor to [Mu](https://blogs.windows.com/windowsexperience/2025/06/23/introducing-mu-language-model-and-how-it-enabled-the-agent-in-windows-settings/), Microsoft's blazing-fast on-device SLM, where I played a central role developing the pretraining and post-training pipelines.
 I also co-led the development of the [Windows Settings AI agent](https://blogs.windows.com/windowsexperience/2025/05/06/introducing-a-new-generation-of-windows-experiences/), already live on Windows Copilot+ devices.
 These efforts are part of my broader vision to enable seamless, deeply integrated AI experiences for everyone.